-With so many manufacturers and options available in the marketplace, it can be a daunting task to decide how you’ll spend your hard-earned dollars on a full-face or modular motorcycle helmet.
+With so many manufacturers and options available in the marketplace, it can be a daunting task to decide how you’ll spend your hard-earned dollars to make sure you get the best motorcycle helmet for your needs.

 To help you make the decision we’ve done a lot of leg work to narrow it down, and to summarize our research findings in this review.
 The findings are a combination of our own first-hand evaluations, published user ratings and marketplace sales statistics.